jaymutuku/gatsby-netlify-blog/content/2020-05-15-autostart-docker-containers/index.md

 $ sudo systemctl daemon-reload
 ```

-Then activate the service run by typeing the following commands
+Then activate the service run by typing the following commands

 ```
 $ sudo systemctl start docker-family-database.service
 $ sudo systemctl enable docker-family-database.service
 ```
-Your terminal outout should be something simialr to this
+Your terminal output should be something similar to this.

 ```
 josphat@localhost ~]$ sudo systemctl enable docker-family-database.service